RobinLe1402/rlDevEnv/README.md

 ## Git Files (`.gitattributes`,  `.gitignore`)
 These are configured for C/C++ and my default (UNIX-style) directory structure and located in the root directory of my C/C++ repos.

-## Visual Studio Property Sheets (`.props` files)
-These files are copied into the root directory of the repos using them, as they are included by relative path.

-They contain project settings that are identical between different projects.